Set up and launch a multivariate A/B experiment

 Edit the traffic allocated to a combination

 Note: By default, the Sections tab is selected.
-The tabs are independent, i.e. editing the distribution for one of them doesn’t impact the other.
-The traffic distribution that will be taken into account is the one of the tab (either Sections or Combination) that is selected when you hit the Validate button.
+The tabs are independent (editing the distribution for one of them doesn’t impact the other).
+The tab that is selected when you click Launch will be taken into account when distributing traffic.

 Simulate your MVT